- Lord Best, Social Housing Leader, House of Lords

 Our specially selected case study features the pioneering eco self-build community Green Initiative Award Winning Water Lilies Project.
 Bioregional will also

-be giving you insight into s into optimising environmental technology to create zero-carbon communities.
+be giving you insight into optimising environmental technology to create zero-carbon communities.

 Join key figures from government, energy, architecture, and local authority, to discuss practical strategies to enable UK to meet economic, social, and environmental objectives